pubsubdb/pubsubdb/README.md

 ![Multistep Workflow](./docs/img/workflow.png)

 Multistep workflows like this are defined using a standard Open API extension.
-This approach allows PubSubDB to leverage the existing Open API `schema` and `path` definitions when orchestrating API endpoints.
-For instance, the *input* and *output* schemas for the **[Create Asana Task]** activity above are already defined in the official Asana Open API specification, and the extension can reference them using a standard `$ref` tag.
+This approach allows PubSubDB to leverage the existing Open API definitions when orchestrating API endpoints.
+For example, the *input* and *output* schemas for the **[Create Asana Task]** activity above are already defined in the official Asana Open API specification, and the extension can reference them using a standard `$ref` tag.

 ### Install
 Install PubSubDB using NPM.